 If you bought a home several years ago, you'll find that the appraisal process has evolved.
 The appraiser is still there to give an independent opinion of value on your home and will take into account overall market values and past sales of comparable homes in the area.
 But a few things have changed.

 First, legislative reforms have created new safeguards to assure that appraisers can value a home without pressure or intimidation from lenders, brokers or borrowers.
-Appraisers must also now use a standardize format.
+Appraisers must also now use a standardized format.

 Second, the days of drive-by appraisals are over.
 Today's lender instructions require appraisers to perform a complete visual inspection of the interior and exterior areas of the subject property.
 You can expect an appraiser to be at your home from 20 minutes to two hours, depending on the size and complexity of the property, and they must take photos of all living areas to document and confirm the condition of the home.